-A wired version receives DMX512 via an RJ-45 connector as detailed in the DMX512 standard and include two RJ-45 connectors that are wired identically.
+A wired ZR30 (models DX1 or DW1) receives DMX512 via an RJ-45 connector as detailed in the DMX512 standard and include two RJ-45 connectors that are wired identically.
 Either may be used as the input.
-The other jack may be used to daisy-chain the DMX512 wiring to additional fixtures.
+The other jack may be used to daisy-chain the DMX512 wiring too additional ZR30 lamps.
 Adaptors are commercially available to convert the DMX512 5-pin XLR cable to an RJ45 connector on CAT5 cable.